apache/activemq-artemis/RELEASING.md

 testing the release for AS7

-1. update the hornetq version in you local AS7 clone (there may be integration work you may have to include that is in the hornetq AS7 clone)
+1. update the activemq version in you local AS7 clone (there may be integration work you may have to include that is in the activemq AS7 clone)
 2. commit this and push to your repo
 3. go to http://lightning.mw.lab.eng.bos.redhat.com/jenkins/job/as7-param-all-tests/ and run against your repo (using the staged repo).
 4. go to http://lightning.mw.lab.eng.bos.redhat.com/jenkins/job/tck6-as7-jms/ and run against your repo (using the staged repo). (note this takes 5 hours)